ShizukaDonaghue/happy-beans/README.md

 	* Save env.py
 	* Add env.py to .gitignore file
 	* To migrate the changes, in the terminal, enter `python3 manage.py migrate`

-2. Once the project is closed or forked, the following steps are required to run it locally
+2. Once the project is cloned or forked, the following steps are required to run it locally
 	* Make migration `python3 manage.py makemigrations`
 	* Migrate the Changes `python3 manage.py migrate`
 	* Create a superuser `python3 manage.py createsuperuser`